-SHARING WATER is an ongoing investigative art project at four locations along the European Watershed, focusing on political, ecological and cultural topics connected to water and water treatment.
+For our investigation we travelled to four locations along the European Watershed, focusing on political, ecological and cultural topics connected to water and water treatment.
+The investigation was published in 2022.

 To foster the cross-border flow of information on behalf of the fluid resource, the project also organizes interdisciplinary events with scientists, artists, local and international experts and activists.